elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianTiming(x) {#mediantiming}

-Median function optimized for processing of unix timestamps.
 Computes the median with determined precision.
+Optimized for processing of unix timestamps.
 The result is deterministic.
 The function is intended for calculating page loading time medians in milliseconds.

 **Syntax**